nusratmomita/nusratmomita/README.md

 </p>

 <h1 align="center">Hi 👋, I'm Nushrath Momita</h1>
-<h3 align="center">I am a passionate frontend developer.</h3>
+<h3 align="center">I am a passionate full-stack developer.</h3>

 <h3>📝 I am currently on my journey to learn web development.
 I have built projects that mainly focus on user experience.
-To know more about development, I am also exporling Backend technologies.
+To know more about development, I am also exploring Backend technologies.
 I also engaged myself with DSA and problem-solving. </h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">